 For years I’ve had a bit of a fascination with the use of the word heart.
 People can be described as hard-hearted, broken-hearted, having a brave heart, or being pure in heart.
 Our heart is the window to our soul, and loving with all of our heart suggests trusting with the deepest and most fragile parts of our soul.

 Part of the residual effects of my fascination with hearts has led to a desire to understand the role my choices make in changing my heart – the type of person I am becoming.
-I’ve often thought of how life in general affects my heart.
+I’ve often thought of how life, in general, affects my heart.
 The dark and bad things of the world seem to have a similar effect on my heart when I allow myself to be subjected to them.
-On the flip side – when I surround myself with the good and positive I feel a little better on the inside as well.
+On the flip side – when I surround myself with the positive I feel a little better on the inside.

 My sister had an anesthesiologist friend who had a heart attack.
 He had been educated and trained to recognize heart conditions; yet, when he saw the symptoms in himself he pushed them aside and denied their importance.
-With our hearts being the window to our soul – it is important to learn how to examine the condition of our hearts – or who we really are when no one is looking.
+If our hearts are the window to our soul, then it is important to examine the condition of our hearts.
+Who we are when no one is looking.

 So back to our drive home from the dealership this week.
-I am not proud to admit that my natural tendency won out, and I let that poison to take hold of my heart for a good two days.
-I allowed myself to feel justified in my reaction – kind of like when a 1st grader justifies calling his friend a bad name because his friend did it first.
-I was reminded this week of how quickly that poison can get out of control and spread throughout the different aspects of our life.
+I am not proud to admit that my natural tendency won out.
+The poison took hold of my heart for a good two days.
+I allowed myself to feel justified in my reaction.
+Kind of like when a 1st grader justifies calling his friend a bad name because his friend did it first.
+This week I was reminded of how quickly poison can spread throughout the different aspects of our life.
 I had to make a conscious choice to take back the control.
 To forgive and move on as I allowed the healing balm of the Atonement make my heart whole again.